nejcfurh/reusable-components/README.md

 - **Technologies**: Three.js for 3D particles, Canvas API for scanner effects, React 19 hooks
 - **Inspired by and adapted from**: [Evervault](https://evervault.com/)

+### 11. Layered Parallax

+Multi-layered parallax scrolling effect with depth-based movement.
+Images move at different speeds based on their layer depth, creating an immersive 3D scrolling experience.

+- **Path**: `/layered-parallax`
+- **Features**:
+  - Multiple parallax layers with configurable depth
+  - Smooth mouse tracking and movement
+  - Depth-based scaling and translation
+  - Responsive design with automatic layer positioning
+  - Performance-optimized with transform3d
+  - Customizable layer images and positions
+- **Technologies**: Framer Motion for animations, React hooks for mouse tracking
+- **Inspired by and adapted from**: Classic parallax scrolling techniques

+### 12. Tilt Card

+Interactive 3D holographic card with mouse/touch tracking and flip animation.
+Features a stunning holographic refraction effect that follows the cursor and displays tech stack on the rear.

+- **Path**: `/tilt-card`
+- **Features**:
+  - 3D tilt effect following mouse/touch movement
+  - Holographic color-dodge refraction overlay
+  - Smooth card flip animation (front to rear)
+  - Tech stack display with animated grid on rear
+  - Touch support for mobile devices
+  - Hardware-accelerated animations
+  - Responsive sizing for mobile and desktop
+  - Dynamic spotlight and glare effects
+- **Technologies**: Framer Motion for 3D transforms and animations, React hooks for gesture tracking
+- **Inspired by and adapted from**: [Jhey Tompkins](https://twitter.com/jh3yy)

 ## 🛠️ Getting Started

 ### Prerequisites